romilly/freeplane-and-yaml/README.md

 ## Usage

-The code should be run from the `src` directory after activating the virtual environment.
-Your YAML file should follow the schema defined in `schema/mindmap-schema.json`.
+Your YAML file should follow [this schema](src/schema/mindmap-schema.json).
 Here's an example structure:

 ```yaml
 root: